piwi3/Philip_Witte/README.md

-Welcome!
-This page gives an overview of my most recent and relevant projects.
-Since I am in the middle of a data science bootcamp, this is still highly work in progress.
-I will update and add more projects after I have finished the bootcamp.
+__Welcome!__ This page gives an __overview of my most recent and relevant projects__.
+Since I am in the middle of a data science bootcamp, this is still highly __work in progress__.
+I will clean up the code and add more projects over the upcoming weeks/months.

 ## [Project 1: Gifs of CO2 vs. income over time based on gapminder data](https://github.com/piwi3/gap_minder_gif)
 - Collected data from [gapminder](https://www.gapminder.org/data/) project